JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2022-11/4-compost-heaps-in-3-bays-charles-dowding/index.md

 ---
 title: 4 Compost Heaps in 3 Bays, ready in 6 to 12 months, by Charles Dowding
-description: 'Charles explains how to build a very cheap compost heap system that you can construct yourself in very little time.'
+description: "Charles explains how to build a very cheap compost heap system that you can construct yourself in very little time."
 date: 2022-11-17
-image: '/images/2022-11-17-compost-heaps-made-with-pallet.jpg'
+image: "/images/2022-11-17-compost-heaps-made-with-pallet.jpg"
 imageAlt: 3 bays for your compost heap using wood pallets
 categories:
   - Gardening